iTwin/viewer-components-react/packages/imodel-react-hooks/README.md

 Michael Belousov wrote [an article](https://medium.com/imodeljs/provider-local-class-pattern-dc44bab33144) on the iModel.js community blog going further in depth than that.

-The hooks in this package are either for simple use cases with boiler plate reduction ([`useMarker`](#useMarker)), or places where you aren't dealing directly with a dedicated class instance ([`useFeatureOverrides`](#useFeatureOverrides)).
+The hooks in this package are either for simple use cases with boilerplate reduction ([`useMarker`](#useMarker)), or places where you aren't dealing directly with a dedicated class instance ([`useFeatureOverrides`](#useFeatureOverrides)).
-Otherwise, here's a pattern for integrating any class into your React state:
+Otherwise, try this pattern for integrating any class into your React state:

 ```tsx
 import React, { useContext } from "react";